KenjiMiyazaki/hello-world/README.md

 My attitude

 I do freely.
 I have no plan.
-I'm killing time.
+I'm killing time by developing software.